zumbarq/file2knowledge/README.md

 >[!WARNING]
 >To access reasoning visualization with O models, you must enable this feature in the Verification section of your [OpenAI account](https://platform.openai.com/settings/organization/general).
 The activation process takes only a few minutes.

+>[!NOTE]
-To access the uploaded files and active vector stores, go to the [dashboard](https://platform.openai.com/logs) then navigating to the 'Storage' section.
+>To access the uploaded files and active vector stores, go to the [dashboard](https://platform.openai.com/logs) then navigating to the 'Storage' section.

 ## Features